urschrei/CityEngine-Twitter/README.md

 If you wish to use your own basemap, the steps are as follows:

-1. Import shapefile (or any format supported by CityEngine such as .dxf etc.), `cityengine_twitter.py` and `samplerulefile.cga` into CityEngine (The script is created for the area of London, so make sure the coordinate system is “British National Grid”).
+1. Import the shapefile (or any format supported by CityEngine, such as `dxf` etc.), `cityengine_twitter.py` and `samplerulefile.cga` into CityEngine (The script is created for the area of London, so make sure the coordinate system is “British National Grid”).
 If you are visualising a city outside the UK, this is not necessary, but you will also have to modify the Python script to skip the conversion step to BNG in the [on_status](cityengine_twitter.py#L178) method.
-2. Assign rule file to the CityEngine layer in which you wish to collect the tweets.
-In the rule options of the inspector use “Lot” as Start Rule.
-You must be able to see three attributes under samplerulefile:
+2. Assign the rule file `samplerulefile.cga` to the CityEngine layer in which you wish to collect the tweets.
+In the rule options of the inspector use `Lot` as Start Rule.
+You must be able to see three attributes under `samplerulefile`:
-    1. HGT (controls the height of shapes (object defined))
+    1. `HGT` (controls the height of shapes (object defined))
-    2. Opacityshape (controls the opacity of the shapes without tweets (user controlled)),
+    2. `Opacityshape` (controls the opacity of the shapes without tweets (user controlled)),
-    3. Opacitytwit (controls the opacity of the shapes with tweets (user controlled)).
+    3. `Opacitytwit` (controls the opacity of the shapes with tweets (user controlled)).
-3. Under the field Object Attributes in the inspector, right click and add Object Attribute.
+3. Under the field **Object Attributes** in the inspector, right click and add Object Attribute.
 You will have to repeat this process 5 times as explained below to add 5 different attributes which will allow you to control the catchment areas for the tweets and the height visualization (the names must be identical):
     1. Add Object Attribute
         - Attribute name: `HGT`